Royal Western Yacht Club of Ireland

 2. RULES

-2.1 The regatta will be governed by the rules as defined in The Racing Rules of Sailing (RRS), prescriptions of Irish Sailing, the rules of IRC and the Irish Sailing ECHO Performance Handicap System, these Sailing Instructions and any amendments thereto.
+2.1 The Event is governed by the Racing Rules of Sailing (RRS) 2021-2024, the prescriptions of Irish Sailing, the IRC Rating Rule parts A-C, the Irish

 2.3 Commercial Shipping: Competitors are advised that all commercial shipping has absolute right of way within the Shannon Estuary.
 All competitors must keep away from any ship which is underway.
 Competitors failing to comply with these regulations may be disqualified.